ismaelyws/themely/README.md

 #### Themely is a cPanel addon which combines a one-click WordPress auto-installer with a directory of free WordPress themes from talented developers around the world.
 Not only is it free, it pays you each month!

-#### My mission is to help web hosting companies & WordPress theme developers make more money.
+#### My mission is to help web hosting companies & WordPress theme developers generate extra revenue.

-***I'm currently looking for hosting companies to beta test Themely and get valuable feedback.
-If you're interested please [contact me](#get-helpsupport).***

 ## For Web Hosting Companies